Santee Blind Fishing Event

 This year’s awards included:

-3rd Place: Susan Straus, Charleston County (75 Points)
+3rd Place: William Shaw, Orangeburg County (61 Points)

 V.I.P.
-Fisher of the Year: Anna Vacho, York County
+Fisher of the Year: Jerry Johnson, Richland County

-This year LVS is pleased to sponsor Chip Hanzlik and Sara Stottler as the first and second place winners to attend the North Carolina Lions VIP Fishing Tournament in the fall along the Outer Banks.
+This year LVS is pleased to sponsor Devon Carter and Anna Vacho as the first and second place winners to attend the North Carolina Lions VIP Fishing Tournament in the fall along the Outer Banks.

 We could not have done this event without extensive help from volunteers, whose names are too numerous to mention.
 However, we would like to especially thank the Manning Lions Club and the Lions Clubs of Zone 2 in District 32-C for taking a leadership role in this year’s event.
 Thank you all!